JonathanStarup/ListSet/README.md

 standard library without requiring `Order` or `Hash`.
 This set inefficient but might be useful for small sets.

+# Package Structure
+- `JonathanStarup.ListSet`
+    - The main module of this package, defining the list-based set.
+- `JonathanStarup.ListOps`
+    - Because of limited function hiding in Flix, here are some functions that operate on plain lists not in the standard library.
+- `JonathanStarup.UnorderedList`
+    - Because of limited function hiding in Flix, here are some functions that operate on lists without respecting the order of the list.

 # License
 See [LICENSE.md](./LICENSE.md).

+## Copyright
 Copyright 2024 Jonathan Lindegaard Starup

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use